faucetsdn/udmi/docs/tech_primer.md

     -   Bind & attach of proxied devices
     -   Encapsulation anti-pattern
 -   **Proxied**: A device that is not direct and is managed through a gateway.
-    -   Proxied networked devices, e.g. BACnet/IP
-    -   Proxied non-networked devices, e.g. RS485, DALI
 -   **Cloud-Cloud**: A device is managed by a third party who provides a cloud connector
     -   Approved third party managed service
     -   UDMI virtual device server connects to third party cloud API

 ### Representation

-How data is semantically represented
+How are devices are in the

 -   **Reporting**: Has an entry in Cloud IoT Core and reports telemetry data.
     -   Reporting connected devices